 If we were in Ireland this week, we’d all be scurrying to find the perfect gift for Mom.
 Mother’s Day, originally called “Mothering Sunday,” will be celebrated there with all the pomp and pampering mothers rightfully deserve.
 In previous generations, the gift of choice might have been a Simnel Cake, a rich fruit cake with a center and top layer of marzipan.
-The cake was probably introduced into Ireland by Anglo-Norman settlers in the 12th or 13th century, while others claim the custom of preparing an enriched wheaten cake for Mothering Sunday, the fourth Sunday in Lent, might have been introduced into Ireland by Elizabethan settlers in the 16th and 17th centuries.
+The cake was probably introduced into Ireland by Anglo-Norman settlers in the twelfth or thirteenth century, while others claim the custom of preparing an enriched wheaten cake for Mothering Sunday, the fourth Sunday in Lent, might have been introduced into Ireland by Elizabethan settlers in the sixteenth and seventeenth centuries.

 Tradition suggests that many apprentices and those in domestic service worked and lived away from home.
 On Mothering Sunday, they could have the day off and were encouraged to go home to visit their mothers.
 This was known as ‘’going-a-mothering,” and a special “mothering cake” was brought along to provide a festive touch.
 If the workers couldn’t go home, they liked to send the cake at Easter, but it had to be one that was sturdy enough to be sent by post.
-The Simnel Cake proved to be perfect for such a gift, and it has come to be something of an Easter tradition in Ireland.
-Marzipan balls placed around the edges of the cake are said to represent Jesus and the twelve apostles, while more modern recipes use edible flowers or preserved fruits.
+The Simnel Cake proved to be perfect for such a gift, and it has come to be something of an Easter tradition in Ireland too.
+The eleven marzipan balls placed around the edges of the cake are said to represent the twelve apostles minus Judas Iscariot, while more modern recipes use edible flowers or preserved fruits.
 Simnel Cake is lovely to serve at tea, and much like the traditional Christmas cake, it keeps well in an airtight container.
-As an alternative cake for mom — or as a delicious Easter cake — try the carrot cake with Irish cream icing.

 SERVES 10 TO 12

 1 cup all-purpose flour